 Mount Abu Winter Festival – to revel in the cheerfulness and happiness among the natives

-A tribute to the intriguing customs and culture of Rajasthan, the Mount Abu Winter Festival is a perfect way to break the monotony of the hectic life.
-Held at the only hill-station of Rajasthan, this three-day fest flaunts the sparkling Rajasthan and also of other states of India.
-The popular winter festival in India is a must-attend to get acquainted with the very essence of the cultural diversity of this country.
+A tribute to the intriguing customs and culture of Rajasthan, the Mount Abu Winter Festival is a perfect way to break the monotony of hectic life.
+Held at the only hill station of Rajasthan, this three-day fest flaunts the sparkling Rajasthan and also of other states of India.
+The festivals related to seasons in India are a must-attend to get acquainted with the very essence of the cultural diversity of this country.
 People gather at Nakki Lake Chowk.
-Amidst the soulful views of the hills, cultural performances from Gujarat, Punjab, Haryana and other states are carried out.
+Amidst the soulful views of the hills, cultural performances from Gujarat, Punjab, Haryana, and other states are carried out.

 When it is celebrated – December